nathaniel-may/example-dal/README.md

 npm install
 ```

-Before running the tests, set up the required replica set with nodes running at the following addresses by following the documentation for [deploying a replica set](https://docs.mongodb.com/v3.4/tutorial/deploy-replica-set/)
+Before running the tests, set up the required replica set with nodes running at the these addresses by following the documentation for [deploying a replica set](https://docs.mongodb.com/v3.4/tutorial/deploy-replica-set/)
 ```
 localhost:27017
 localhost:27018